Silltop/Kameleon/README.md

 ## Options

-Kameleon is very customizable, for now you can run java jar files, python scripts, php scripts and shell scripts.
+Kameleon is very customizable, for now you can run java jar files, python scripts, php scripts and shell scripts.</br>
 If you have a script add and customize it's options via plugin-list.json file.

  - plugin short name (spaces forbidden)